 - 2. Inspect:

 - Shift cam "1"

-- Segment "2"

-- Guide bar "3"

-Wear/damage → Replace.
+- Segment "2" Wear/damage → Replace.

-- 3. Check:

-- Shift fork movement

-On its guide bar.

-Unsmooth operation → Replace shift fork and/or guide bar.
+- 3. Check: - Shift fork movement Unsmooth operation → Replace shift fork.

 For a malfunctioning shift fork, replace not only the shift fork itself but the two gears each adjacent to the shift fork.